The New Gods from the planet Apokolips.

 The most powerful of the New Gods, and the evil ruler of Apokolips.

-- Aborted Arc: The whole arc that started with the Bad Future of Batman v Superman was leading to his coming on Earth in Justice League.
-That arc was removed from the movie when Zack Snyder left the post-production.
+- Aborted Arc: The whole arc that started with Batman's Bad Future dream in Batman v Superman was leading to the Justice League eventually confronting Darkseid.
+That arc, which included the ancient times invasion led by none other than him (he was replaced by Steppenwolf in the theatrical cut), was removed from the theatrical cut of Justice League after Zack Snyder left the post-production.

-- Ancient Astronauts: He showed up on Earth in ancient times, as he is represented above the three Mother Boxes on the walls of an ancient crypt built by the Amazons.
-Diana explores it in a deleted scene of Justice League, as shown by stills Zack Snyder shared on the social media Vero.
+- Ancient Astronauts: He showed up on Earth in ancient times, as he is depicted on a fresco above the three Mother Boxes on the walls of an ancient crypt.
+Diana explores that crypt and looks at the fresco in a deleted scene of Justice League, as shown by stills Zack Snyder shared on the social media Vero.

-- And Your Little Dog, Too!: The reason behind Superman turning evil in the "Knightmare" from Batman v Superman: Dawn of Justice was explained by Zack Snyder, about the original script for Justice League (the 2017 theatrical movie rendered it an Aborted Arc): Darkseid Boom-Tubed himself in the Batcave where Lois Lane was sheltered, and killed her, which made Superman snap.
+- And Your Little Dog, Too!: The reason behind Superman turning evil in the "Knightmare" from Batman v Superman: Dawn of Justice was explained by Zack Snyder, about the original script for Justice League (the 2017 theatrical movie rendered it an Aborted Arc): Darkseid used a Boom-Tube to teleport himself in the Batcave where Lois Lane was sheltered, and killed her, which made Superman snap.
 He then used the Anti-Life Equation on the broken Man of Steel, causing his FaceHeel Turn.

 - The Bad Guy Wins: Batman's nightmare in Batman v Superman: Dawn of Justice is essentially a Bad Future in which Darkseid managed to conquer the Earth and turned Superman into a tyrant that would carry out his will.
 Zack Snyder confirmed he did so thanks to the Anti-Life Equation.

-- Blade on a Stick: The concept art revealed in Justice League: The Art of the Film as well as set photos and stills of the deleted scene of the Amazonian crypt depict him carrying an alien-looking polearm.
+- Blade on a Stick: The concept art revealed in Justice League: The Art of the Film as well as set photos and stills of the deleted scene of the crypt depict him carrying an alien-looking polearm.
+A screenshot from Zack Snyder's version of the film shows him leading the ancient times invasion of Earth and carrying it.

 - The Corrupter: Implied to have been this to Superman in the Bad Future that is seen in the Knightmare, and it was later confirmed by Zack Snyder.
 While Superman still grieved over the death of Lois, he didn't have a FaceHeel Turn until Darkseid subjugated him with the Anti-Life Equation.